-- For dancers in the show and folk categories it is not necessary to affix their assigned number to their costume. - For all semi-final and final competition in all categories it is not necessary to affix the competitor's assigned number to their costume. - Master of Ceremonies is required to: in semi-final and final competition announce the competitor's number and full name.
-For Duos, Small Groups, Formations and Production the name of the ensemble or pseudonym (stage name) is sufficient.
+- 7.1 For dancers in the show and folk categories it is not necessary to affix their assigned number to their costume. - 7.2 For all quarter-final, semi-final and final competition in all categories it is not necessary to affix the competitor's assigned number to their costume. - 7.3 Master of Ceremonies is required to: in quarter-final, semi-final and final competition announce the competitor's number and full name.
+For quarter-final, semi-final and final competition in Belly Dance/Oriental Solos, Duos, Small Groups, Mixed Small Groups, Formations and Mixed Formations the name of the ensemble or pseudonym (stage name) is sufficient.
+Also in Oriental Folk Dance and Oriental Show Dance.

-10. Competitors during their performance
+8. Competitors during their performance